-10. If you’re tempted to do anything rash, take a time-out and proceed with care.
+9. If you’re tempted to do anything rash, don’t!

 It’s usually best to secure a new job before quitting your current one, for several reasons.
 As stated earlier, employers look more favorably on applicants who are employed.
 And there’s always the possibility that quitting will lead to a lengthy gap between jobs.
 Even if you can afford that financially, it can weaken your resume for years to come.